neuroIov/NeuroSwarm/README.md

 npm run build
 ```

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+# NeuroSwarm Task Optimization

+This project has been optimized to reduce API calls and prevent unnecessary re-rendering.

+## Key Improvements

+1. **Task Caching System**

+   - Implemented a local storage-based task cache to store and retrieve tasks
+   - Cache prevents redundant API calls by storing tasks locally
+   - Tasks are only fetched from the server when the cache is stale

+2. **Timestamp-Based Task Fetching**

+   - Only fetch new tasks since the last fetch time
+   - Drastically reduces the number of tasks processed during each cycle
+   - Avoids duplicate task creation by checking timestamps

+3. **Task Polling Service**

+   - Centralized polling mechanism that checks for new tasks every 20 seconds
+   - Polling is handled by a background service instead of UI components
+   - Prevents multiple components from making redundant API calls

+4. **Optimized Task Duplication Prevention**

+   - Better prompt checking to avoid creating duplicate tasks
+   - Normalized prompts for more accurate duplicate detection
+   - Batch processing to reduce the number of database queries

+5. **Redux Integration**
+   - The task cache is integrated with Redux for centralized state management
+   - Components receive updates through Redux instead of making their own API calls
+   - TaskSlice is optimized to use the cache when appropriate

+## Getting Started

+1. The caching system is automatically initialized when the application starts
+2. No configuration is needed - the system uses sensible defaults
+3. Tasks are automatically refreshed in the background without causing UI stuttering

+## Configuration

+Timing parameters can be adjusted in `src/services/config.ts`:

+- `POLLING_INTERVAL`: How often to check for new tasks (default: 20 seconds)
+- `CACHE_TTL`: How long to consider the cache valid (default: 30 seconds)
+- `DISTRIBUTION`: The ratio of image vs text tasks (default: 40% images, 60% text)

+## Architecture

+- `taskCacheService.ts`: Manages local storage of tasks
+- `taskPollingService.ts`: Background service for task polling
+- `startupService.ts`: Initializes all services on application startup
+- Modified `swarmTaskService.ts`: Uses cache and timestamp-based fetching
+- Modified `taskSlice.ts`: Integrates with cache for Redux state management